Pea galaxy: Little red dots

+A study published in the ApJ letters by Ruqiu Lin et al. (2025) link LRDs to GPs.
+Using data gathered from previous work, Lin et al. theorise local analog GPs that host broad-line AGNs (BLGPs) are similar to LRDs.
+These galaxies with 'over massive' black holes have spectra similar to that found with LRDs.
+They conclude: "GPs provide a local subsample that can be considered analogs to LRDs and high-z broad-line AGNs.
+Combined with follow-up observation, including spectroscopic and imaging observations with high sensitivity and high spatial resolution in the UV and optical bands, this V-shaped BLGP sample can help to address several unclear questions for LRDs, such as the UV emission origin."

 J0925+1403 and LyC leakage

-In January 2016, a letter was published in the journal Nature called: "Eight per cent leakage of Lyman continuum photons from a compact, star-forming dwarf galaxy" by authors: Y.I.
-Izotov, I. Orlitová, D. Schaerer, T.X.
-Thuan, A. Verhamme, N.G.
-Guseva & G. Worseck.
+In January 2016, a letter was published in the journal Nature called: "Eight per cent leakage of Lyman continuum photons from a compact, star-forming dwarf galaxy" by authors Y.I.
+Izotov et al. which was a result of observations carried out using the COS aboard the HST.
 The abstract states: "One of the key questions in observational cosmology is the identification of the sources responsible for ionisation of the Universe after the cosmic Dark Ages".
 It also states: "Here we present far-ultraviolet observations of a nearby low-mass star-forming galaxy, J0925+1403, selected for its compactness and high excitation...
 The galaxy is 'leaking' ionising radiation, with an escape fraction of 7.8%."
 These levels of radiation are thought to be similar to those of the first galaxies in the universe, which emerged in a time known as reionization.
 These findings have led the research team to conclude that J0925 can ionise intergalactic material up to 40 times its own stellar mass.
-The study was a result of observations carried out using the Cosmic Origins Spectrograph aboard the Hubble Space Telescope.

 GP J0925 is thought to be similar to the most distant, and thus earliest, galaxies in the universe and has been shown to 'leak' LyC.
 It is about 3 billion light years away (redshift z=0.301), or approximately 75% of the current age of the universe.
-Co-author Trinh Thuan said in a statement: "The finding is significant because it gives us a good place to look for probing the reionization phenomenon, which took place early in the formation of the universe that became the universe we have today".
-He also stated: "As we make additional observations using Hubble, we expect to gain a much better understanding of the way photons are ejected from this type of galaxy, and the specific galaxy types driving cosmic reionization."
-He concludes: "These are crucial observations in the process of stepping back in time to the early universe."
+Co-author Trinh Thuan said that i) The finding is significant because it gives us a good place to look for probing the reionization phenomenon, which took place early in the formation of the universe that became the universe we have today, ii) As we make additional observations using Hubble, we expect to gain a much better understanding of the way photons are ejected from this type of galaxy, and the specific galaxy types driving cosmic reionization, and iii) These are crucial observations in the process of stepping back in time to the early universe.